LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 Ble/Bar and LineGraph/Readme.md

 ## Hardware

-- 1 LED for the connection status indication
 - 1 hardware button to switch the data of the Bar- or the Linegraph respectively
 - 1 Potentiometer to modify the current value for the live output on the example properties
+- The built-in LED indicates the connection status

 ![Test circuit](Schematic_BarLineGraph_Nano33Ble.png)